SamhitaPal3/BJ_HC/README.md

 - **Berk-Jones (BJ)** and **Higher Criticism (HC)** outperform other methods in terms of precision and recall when signals are sparse and weak.

 #### **Real-World Relevance**
-This framework can be applied to analyze real SNP-gene data to evaluate the relative performance of different statistical measures for detecting weak signals in genomics.
+This framework can be applied to analyze real SNP-gene data to evaluate the relative performance of different statistical measures for detecting genes with both strong and weak signals in genomics.

 ---
 ### Reference

-Berk, R. H. and D. H. Jones (1979).
-Goodness-of-fit test statistics that dominate the kolmogorov statistics.
-Zeitschrift f¨ur Wahrscheinlichkeitstheorie und verwandte Gebiete 47 (1), 47–59.

-Donoho, D. and J. Jin (2004).
-Higher criticism for detecting sparse heterogeneous mixtures.
-Annals of Statistics 32 (3), 962–994.

-Jeng, X. J., T. T. Cai, and H. Li (2013).
-Simultaneous discovery of rare and common segment variants.
-Biometrika 100 (1), 157–172.
-PMCID:PMC3696347.

-Zhang, H., J. Jin, and Z. Wu (2020).
-Distributions and power of optimal signal-detection statistics in finite case.
-IEEE Transactions on Signal Processing 68, 1021–1033.